manicinc/magiclogger/docs/architecture.md

 Every architectural decision prioritizes runtime performance, particularly for the synchronous logging path.
 This manifests in several ways:

-- **No Promises in Sync Path**: Synchronous logging never creates Promise objects, avoiding heap allocations and microtask scheduling
+- **No Promises in Sync Path**: Synchronous logging never creates Promise objects, avoiding heap allocations
 - **Lazy Evaluation**: Expensive operations like serialization happen only when necessary
 - **Static Dispatch**: Method calls are monomorphic where possible to enable JIT optimization
 - **Object Pooling**: Frequently created objects are pooled and reused

-### 3. Two-Stage Batching
+### 3. Transport-Level Optimization

 Batching occurs at two independent levels for maximum efficiency: